(Dan Tri) - Ms. Victoria Marie Lees decided to go to university at the age of 40, while she was busy raising 5 children aged 8 to 14.

 Stories are shared happily during family meals or when she takes the children to school.
 Such stories not only make the children more obedient and supportive of their mother, but also help her review the knowledge she has learned at school.

 During her time studying, she admitted that she could not devote as much time and energy to her children as before.
-Her children had to give up some extracurricular activities because their parents did not have time to take them to and from school regularly.
+Her children had to give up some extracurricular activities because their parents did not have time to pick them up and drop them off regularly.

-She also no longer has time to cook elaborate meals like before, meals during the week are always very simple.
-However, the children are always proud of their strong-willed mother.
+She no longer has time to cook elaborate meals like before, and her weekly meals are always very simple.
+However, her children are always proud of their strong-willed mother.

 Mrs. Lees is happy because finally, she has helped herself, her family and her children to appreciate knowledge, strive to pursue education and together improve the educational foundation in the family.